 For most job seekers, resume writing is the hardest part of their job search journey.
-It takes a lot of practice and requires knowledge of technical writing.
+It takes a lot of practice and requires knowledge of technical writing, from resume types down to the word use.
 You also need wit to bring out your greatest features in the rough job market successfully.
-However, if you are just starting from scratch, it is best to first know the different resume types and which one best suits your needs.
+However, if you are just starting from scratch, it is best to first know the different types and formats of resume and which one best suits your needs.

 4 Resume Types and When to Use Them